Change72/docs-vllm-native-offloading-dynamo/PRESENTATION.md

 > **The answer: both effects are real, in known proportions.**
 >
 > - Pre-warmup **does** help baseline-default a lot (−19 pp).
 Cache state matters; Harry's hypothesis is partially right.
-> - Pre-warmup helps best very little (−3.7 pp), because best is already near its theoretical compute floor (5 % unavoidable; see §6.10).
+> - Pre-warmup helps best very little (−3.7 pp), because best is already near its theoretical compute floor (~2.6 % unavoidable + ~5 pp from load-balance vs cache-stickiness trade-off; full derivation in §6.10).
 > - **The cold-vs-warm gap reduction is 49.2 → 33.8 = 15.4 pp closed by warmup, leaving 33.8 pp still attributable to mechanism.** So roughly **31 % of the gap is "head start" (cold cache effects)**, and **69 % is mechanism-driven (routing intelligence, not cache prepopulation)**.
 > - Throughput tells the same story: warmup barely budges baseline rps (10.5 → 10.4) and doesn't move best at all (20.8 → 20.8).
 So once you control for cold-cache, best is still **2× faster than baseline** at c=64.